Stone Tavern – Charlottesville

 Monticello, the iconic home of President Thomas Jefferson in Charlottesville, Virginia, played a central role in the Lewis and Clark Expedition.
 Jefferson personally trained Meriwether…

-Clark and York were heading East along the Great Valley Road.
-After 28 months in the wilderness of the West, Clark was intent on courting…
+December 1806 Fincastle, VA Clark and York were heading East, along the Great Valley Road, today’s U.S. 11.
+After 28 months in the wilderness of…